Updated on by

 - There is a tendency for pins and washers to come loose

-Number four on our list with 4.7 stars is the GreenWorks 27072 8 Amp 10-Inch Corded Tiller.
-The weight of this machine is 29.3 lbs.
+The Greenworks 27072 weighs in at 29.3 pounds.
 This is more than comparable electric corded machines which tend to give it a bit more stability although it is still light enough to buck when hitting obstacles.
 It has adjustable wheels, a feature that allows the tilling depth to be varied as required for specific cultivating needs.
 The maximum depth of the tilled swath is 5”.
 This is shallower than some similar models.
 However, due to its ability to narrow the tilling width from 10” to 8.25”, it can more easily cultivate between plants.

 The unit is self-propelled and runs forward in front of the user although tilting the tiller forward or pulling it backward on occasion is helpful for more difficult digging situations.